-The COVID-19 pandemic resulted in the Bank adopting an economic overlay for expected credit losses (ECL) to its portfolio as at 31 March 2022 in response to the uncertain but potential economic impact of COVID-19 on the Bank's borrowers.
-The COVID-19 overlay was determined based on a range of techniques including bench marking, scenario analysis and internal judgement.
+The COVID-19 pandemic has subsided considerably.
+However other geo-political and macro economic factors like the rising interest rates, shortage of labour, supply chain disruptions etc. resulted in the Bank adopting an economic overlay for expected credit losses (ECL) to its portfolio as at 31 March 2023.
+The overlay was determined based on a range of techniques including bench marking and internal judgment.